-That’s because when it’s done right, it blends so well with the overall design you don’t even notice it.
-But when it’s not right, it sticks out like a sore thumb.
+That’s because when presentation fonts are used appropriately and correctly, they blend so well with the overall design that your audience doesn’t even notice it.
+Yet, when your font usage is lacking, this sticks out like a sore thumb.

 Over 30 million PowerPoint presentations are made daily.
-So when it comes to creating your own, you need every advantage you can get to make it stand out.
+Therefore, when it comes to creating your own slide decks, you need to take every advantage you can get to make it stand out.
 Among other design choices, choosing the best fonts for presentations can provide a huge impact with minimal effort.

-So no matter the subject of your PowerPoint presentation, the right fonts will help you create a lasting impression and convey a powerful message.
-To help you shine through your next slideshow, here’s our list of the best fonts for presentations.
+So no matter the subject of your PowerPoint presentation, the best font or font family will help you create a lasting impression and convey a powerful message.
+To help you shine through your next slideshow, here’s our cultivated list of the best fonts for presentations.

-If you want to create a PowerPoint presentation, but don’t have access to PowerPoint itself, you can use Piktochart’s presentation maker to create a presentation and export it as a .ppt file.
+If you want to create a PowerPoint presentation but don’t have access to PowerPoint itself, you can use Piktochart’s presentation maker to create a presentation or slide deck and export it as a .ppt file.

 Before we proceed, you should know some basics of typography, especially the difference between Serif, Sans Serif, Script, and Decorative types of fonts.